cosmos/cosmos-sdk/docs/architecture/adr-015-ibc-packet-receiver.md

 ### Negative

-- AnteHandler processes over the whole transaction before the each handler, `UpdateClient` and `RecvPacket` cannot be processed in the same transaction
+- AnteHandler processes over all the transactions before each handler is executed. `UpdateClient` and `RecvPacket` cannot be processed in the same transaction
 - Cannot support dynamic ports, routing is tied to the baseapp router

 ### Neutral